 Peace of mind comes from within, from a deeper, quieter source of Thought.
 Everyone has access to insight, wisdom and common sense.
 Stability, well-being and personal security are our birthright, regardless of circumstances.

 I am a Theosopher, having come from a childhood background that understands some of the challenges at-risk children are facing.
-Compassion, patience, and encouragement are all characteristics I use when working as a professional visitation supervisor to help me navigate the emotionally challenging world families often find themselves in.
+Compassion, patience, and encouragement are all characteristics I use when working as a professional visitation monitor to help me navigate the emotionally challenging world families often find themselves in.
 I focus on a strength-based approach in my supervision services.
 These strengths help parents and children to reduce and resolve conflicts, and cope more effectively with stressors.
-I have a gifted affinity with children, so working as a Professional Visitation Supervisor is a natural calling.
+I have a gifted affinity with children, so working as a Professional Visitation Monitor is a natural calling.

 You are the child who danced in the sunshine.
 You are the young person who dreamed of changing the world.
 You always have been who you are.
 Yet now, you are even better, for you have the benefit of experience.
 Life will have its ups and downs, but those circumstances do not define the value of who you are.
 What truly matters is what you decide to make of whatever you have.
 Things may not always work out like you planned.
 Yet the joy, the love, the hope, the wonders you experience will stay with you.
 The pleasures and the pains will come and go.
 Fortune will sometimes smile on you and at other times it will seem that nothing is going your way.

 Through it all, the possibilities open to you will continue to expand.
 And you can always choose to follow the best you can imagine. — Ralph Marston